 How to get the most from our social media channels

-- Do not give out any personal information about yourself especially contact information.
+- give out any personal information about yourself especially contact information.
 There are many casual guests who will visit the channel and you can never be entirely certain that you know the people you are talking to

-- Do not put any links in signatures
+- put any links in signatures